 Experts say the safest seating on-board is the exit aisle in the back of the airplane.
 It’s the farthest from impact and explosive fuel.
 (Just in case you were wondering.)

 - Airlines typically send out check-in reminders 24 hours before your flight departs.
 It’s important to confirm as soon as possible so that you may get priority in boarding or be put in one of the first passenger boarding groups.
 This will help to store your carry-on bag closer to your seat.
 The benefit here is you keep an eye on your belongings and it will be easier to grab your bag when you deplane.

 - Before traveling email yourself your important bank and credit card contact information.
 In case you lose your wallet or have your items stolen, you have the bank contact numbers handy.

 - Make a checklist ahead of time of all the items you need to pack in your carry-on and checked bag.
-Emphasize on the little things like a portable charger, earphones, and glasses etc. These are the convenience things you’ll use daily and won’t want to be without.
+Emphasis on the little things like a portable charger, earphones, and glasses, etc. These are the convenience things you’ll use daily and don’t want to be without.
 (You’d be surprised how many people forget these small items at home.)

-- Check the TSA website for regulations regarding what can be carried on board in your carry-on bag.
+- Check the TSA website for regulations regarding what can be carried onboard in your carry-on bag.
 Do you know the 3-1-1 rule for liquids?
 And what about shoes and belts?
-You may have to remove them to go through screening so choose your travel wardrobe wisely like shoes you can slip off and on quickhttps://www.corporatetravelsafety.com/catalog/1-quart-zip-top-bag-with-bottles.htmlly, pack your lace-ups.
-So step one check the TSA website for latest rules before you pack.
+You may have to remove them to go through screening so choose your travel wardrobe wisely like shoes you can slip off and on quickly, pack your lace-ups.
+So step one check the TSA website for the latest rules before you pack.

 At the Airport